Tuberculosis: Public health

 The first International Congress on Tuberculosis was held at Berlin in 1899.
-It was known by this time that tuberculosis was caused by a bacillus, thought to be passed by phlegm coughed up by a sick person, dried into dust and then inhaled by a healthy person.
+It was known by this time that tuberculosis was caused by a bacillus, thought to be passed by phlegm coughed up by a sick person, dried into dust, and then inhaled by a healthy person.
 Milk was known to be an important means of infection.
 Means of prevention included free ventilation of houses and wholesome and abundant food.
-Milk should be boiled, and meat should be carefully inspected, or else the cattle tested for infection.
-Cures for the disease included abundant food, particularly of a fatty nature, and life in the open air.
+Milk should be boiled, and meat should be carefully inspected, or else the cattle should be tested for infection.
+Cures for the disease included abundant food, particularly fatty foods, and life in the open air.

-TB was made a notifiable disease in Britain; there were campaigns to stop spitting in public places, and the infected poor were pressured to enter sanatoria that resembled prisons.
-In the United States, concern about the spread of tuberculosis played a role in the movement to prohibit public spitting except into spittoons.
+Similar anti-spitting campaigns took hold elsewhere: in the United States, concern about the spread of tuberculosis played a role in the movement to prohibit public spitting except into spittoons.